As an entrepreneur or small business owner, app store optimization (ASO) may be the 987th thing on your to-do list.

 Makes sense, given that you’re the captain of the ship, while also being the chef, engineer and deckhand.

-sell online, ASO isn’t something you can afford to shelve.
+But if you've created an app and you want to improve how you sell online, ASO isn’t something you can afford to shelve.
 Especially when you consider that there are nearly 2 million apps on the Apple App Store and around 3.5 million apps on the Google Play Store.

 Without it, your app will be listed so low on your chosen app store, potential customers will need a microscope to discover it.
 But with it, your app will soar to the top of the rankings and secure a hatful of downloads.